Ticass/esx_crafting/README.md

-# esx_crafting
+# fxserver-esx_boilerplate
-A crafting script for my gta rp server
+FXServer ESX Boilerplate

+This a sample script for es_extended